vitaliihonta/zio-temporal/docs/src/main/mdoc/tutorial/worker-creation.md

 ## Configure the Worker

 A Temporal Worker must be configured to know which Workflows it supports, because the Temporal server may be communicating with multiple Workers that work on Workflows of different types.
-The Worker must know what types of Workflows it can work on.
 For this configuration, there is a `ZWorker` singleton object method [`addWorkflow[]`](https://zio-temporal.vhonta.dev/api/zio/temporal/worker/ZWorker$.html#addWorkflow[I](implicitevidence$5:zio.temporal.workflow.ExtendsWorkflow[I]):zio.temporal.worker.ZWorker.AddWorkflowAspectDsl[I]).
 This method requires one argument, but it requires not a value argument but rather a _type argument_: the type of the class that implements the interface of the Workflow that the Worker is to support.

 Recall that a Temporal Workflow definition comprises (1) an annotated Scala trait that declares the Workflow methods, and (2) a class that implements those methods.
 When you want to invoke methods of your Workflow, rather than constructing an instance of the Workflow class yourself, the Temporal library will do it for you and give you a proxy stub that implements the Workflow trait.
 You can invoke methods on that stub and the Temporal infrastructure will forward the invocation to the Temporal server, to a Queue, from where a Worker will pick it up and then invoke the method on a real instance of your implementing class (which might be running on a different machine than the stub).